 Intoxication manslaughter penalties are serious and can become complicated.
 You could face punishments that include jail time and large fines.
 It may benefit you to hire our aggressive Bellaire, TX intoxication manslaughter lawyer to fight for the best possible outcome in your situation.

 At Blass Law, we will work hard to get you a fair case result.
 Intoxication manslaughter cases could impact several aspects of your life.
 Your family life, your job, and your current lifestyle could be impacted as a result of a charge.
-Our Bellaire team can build a case in your defense.
+Our Bellaire DWI lawyer can build a case in your defense.

 What Intoxication Manslaughter Means in Bellaire, TX

 If another person dies because you were intoxicated while driving a motor vehicle, you can get convicted of intoxication manslaughter under Texas Penal Code § 49.08.
 You can face such charges regardless of your intent to harm someone else.